DCollinsOwuor/H3N2_virus_Kilifi_phylogeography/README.md

 ## General instructions

-The data and instructions will allow replication of the results in my PhD thesis available at http://oro.open.ac.uk/75472/; Chapter 3 - Phylogeography of Influenza A(H3N2) Virus In Kilifi, Kenya, 2015-2016.
+The data and instructions will allow replication of the results in my PhD thesis available at http://oro.open.ac.uk/75472/; Chapter 3 - Phylogeography of Influenza A(H3N2) Virus in Kilifi, Kenya, 2015-2016.